bgord/knowledge/README.md

 - How to create a web worker?
 - How to debug/access a web worker in Firefox
 - What are worker options?
+- How to communicate with a web worker?

 ### [writing](writing.md)
 - Hyphen vs en dash vs e mdash